khanhnp-htj/zigtask-test/README.md

 3. **CORS Issues**
    - Verify API CORS configuration allows your client URL
    - Check that CLIENT_URL environment variable is set correctly

+4. **Duplicate Task Creation (Resolved)**
+   - This issue was caused by React.StrictMode in development
+   - Fixed by removing React.StrictMode from index.tsx
+   - Tasks now create exactly once as expected

+## 🛡️ Known Issues & Solutions

+### React.StrictMode and Development Mode
+The application has been optimized for production deployment.
+In development, React.StrictMode was causing duplicate function calls leading to duplicate task creation.
+This has been resolved by removing React.StrictMode.

+### Performance Optimizations
+- **Lightweight Architecture**: WebSocket functionality was removed to eliminate complexity and improve reliability
+- **Efficient State Management**: Zustand provides lightweight and fast state updates
+- **Optimized API Calls**: RESTful architecture ensures predictable and reliable data operations

 ## 🤝 Contributing